baharmon/lectures/content/computational-design-2024/_index.md

 - on the creative use of computation in the design process.
 Computational design is design with data, with algorithms and simulations.
-This talk will explore three
-very different applications
-of computational design -
+This talk will explore several applications of computational design - heritage preservation, point cloud modeling, computational ecology, and ecological robotics.
-heritage preservation,
-computational ecology,
-and ecological robotics.
 {{< /note >}}